Tips to Live By

 4 Ways to Stay Healthy This Holiday Season

-Flu Shot Pro Tip: Get your flu shot sooner rather than later, since it takes about two weeks to be fully protected from the flu.
+Vaccine Pro Tip: If you haven't already, get your flu shot and COVID vaccine sooner rather than later, since it takes about two weeks to be fully protected.

 2. Find creative ways to work in your workout